hannah-rae/hannah-rae.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %}

+1. 🆕 Tseng, G., **Kerner, H.**, Rolnick, D. (2021).
+TIML: Task-Informed Meta-Learning for crop type mapping.
+To appear in *Association for the Advancement of Artificial Intelligence (AAAI) Workshops*, AI for Agriculture and Food Systems (AIAFS).

 1. 🆕 Tseng, G., Zvonkov, I., Nakalembe, C., **Kerner, H.** (2021).
 CropHarvest: a global satellite dataset for crop type classification.
 To appear in *Neural Information Processing Systems (NeurIPS) Datasets and Benchmarks*.

 2. 🆕 Lacoste, A., Sherwin, E., **Kerner, H.**, Alemohammad, H., Lutjens, B., Irvin, J., Dao, D., Chang, A., Gunturkun, M., Drouin, A., Rodriguez, P., Vazquez, D. (2021).
 Toward Foundation Models for Earth Monitoring: Proposal for a Climate Change Benchmark.
 To appear in *Proceedings of the Neural Information Processing Systems (NeurIPS) Workshops*, Tackling Climate Change with AI.